 - Clearly embedded in a tangible, and convincing commercial strategy

 The following topics are specifically treated and outlined in this section, and are of interest if you intend to submit a funding request to the Swiss Delegation for ESA under a programme requiring such a letter of support or authorisation.

 The evaluation process is slightly different for fully-funded, open competition activities and ESA co-funded, industry initiated programmes.

 Process for ESA co-funded activities

 Proposals for ESA co-funded activities are evaluated twice a year.
-The submission deadlines for 2019 are as follows:
+The current submission deadlines are as follows: